akdataai/migrate-java-db-to-azure/step-03-migrate-database-to-azure/README.md

 # Deploy Azure Database Migration Service - Premium SKU
 The Azure Database Migration Service can be used to perform an online migration for the on-premises PostgreSQL database to Azure Database for PostgreSQL.

+To learn more about the Database Migration Service and the correct deployment review the documentation (here)[https://docs.microsoft.com/en-gb/azure/dms/pre-reqs]

+A tutorial covering the migration of PostgreSQL using the DMS can be found (here)[https://docs.microsoft.com/en-us/azure/dms/tutorial-postgresql-azure-postgresql-online]

 Deploy the Azure Database Migration Service following the steps below:
 * Create the Database Migration Serivce resource